 This was how I first exchanged money when I moved to Argentina and it did feel strange!
 They’re usually pretty safe – but trust your gut and keep walking if a situation doesn’t feel safe.

 You might consider this when you first land in Buenos Aires, just so you have a little bit of cash on you.
-This’ll be handy to pay for your trip into the city (taxis don’t take credit cards) if you haven’t organised a transfer from the airport.
+This’ll be handy to pay for your trip into the city (many taxis don’t take credit cards) if you haven’t organised a transfer from the airport or aren’t using Uber.

 There’s a Banco La Nacion in Ezeiza International Airport where you can change a few dollars into pesos.